clarkdave/clarkdave.net/content/posts/2013-05-09-creating-ec2-instances-in-an-amazon-vpc-using-chef-and-knife.md

 ---
-title: "Creating and bootstrapping EC2 instances in a VPC using Chef & Knife"
+title: "Creating and bootstrapping EC2 instances in an Amazon VPC using Chef & Knife"
 created_at: 2013-05-09 09:02:41 +0100
 kind: article
 published: true